pnnl/ruleset-checking-tool/docs/section21/Rule21-5.md

   - Check if zone is classified as conditioned (including directly and indirectly conditioned) and zone is not connected to any heating loop: `if ( zone_conditioning_category_dict[zone_b.id] in ["CONDITIONED RESIDENTIAL", "CONDITIONED NON-RESIDENTIAL", "CONDITIONED MIXED"] ) AND ( NOT zone_b in heating_loop_zone_list ):`

-    - Classify zone as indirectly conditioned and add zone total area to total area served by heating loop: `heating_loop_conditioned_zone_area += SUM(space.floor_area for space in zone.spaces)` (Note XC, zone might be adjacent to directly conditioned zones that are cooling only, but its area is still added to HHW loop)
+    - Classify zone as indirectly conditioned and add zone total area to total area served by heating loop: `heating_loop_conditioned_zone_area += SUM(space.floor_area for space in zone.spaces)` (Note XC, in this logic zone might be adjacent to directly conditioned zones that are cooling only, but its area will still be added to HHW loop)

 **Rule Assertion:**